Smoothieware/Smoothie-video-tutorials/017-stepper-motors/synopsis.md

 ## This video will teach the following things :

-* You need to first watch the video about power supplies and stepper motor power input
+* Introduction : You need to first watch the video about power supplies and stepper motor power input
 * What is a stepper motor, how does it work
 * What is a stepper motor driver, it controls a motor, smoothie controls it, you control smoothie with gcodes
 * What is microstepping
-* How to correctly wire a stepper motor to the board ( pairs, and how to figure them out : datasheet, resistance, touching wires and rotating )
+* Wiring : How to correctly wire a stepper motor to the board ( pairs, and how to figure them out : datasheet, resistance, touching wires and rotating )
 * There is a limit at 2A, if you need more, you need to use an external driver
 * The voltage rating of the stepper motors is not important, provide 12 or 24v
+* How to crimp
-* Which stepper motor driver output is which axis
+* Configuration : Which stepper motor driver output is which axis
-* Configure and test one motor at a time
-* Never connect or disconnect a motor while the power supply is powered on, it can kill the driver
 * How to configure current in config, and how to figure out the right value
 * How to calculate steps per mm
 * How to setup the steps per mm
 * How to setup the direction
+* Testing : Configure and test one motor at a time
+* Never connect or disconnect a motor while the power supply is powered on, it can kill the driver [ideally, demonstrate, we can send a board]
 * How to test each motor
 * What to do if it doesn't work